angryziber/synology-cast-photos/README.md

 Cast photos & videos stored on a NAS directly to Google Chromecast or Android TV.

 This is like having a huge photo frame in the house - images are shown in random order by default.
-A good way to break you photo collection free.
+A good way to break your photo collection free.

 ![Android TV casting images](tv.jpg)